 ACPE Directory – The official ACPE listing of accredited ACPE centers and their designated programs and supervisors; satellite programs that have received a site visit, member seminaries; denomination, faith group and agency members; network members; and international affiliate members.
 Certified Educators (Associate Certified Educators, ACPE Certified Educators, retired Certified Educators, Certified Educator Candidates) and clinical members are listed on the ACPE website.

 Accreditation – Authorization, granted by the ACPE Accreditation Commission, to conduct programs of CPE Level I/Level II and/or Supervisory CPE, based on demonstrated ability to meet ACPE standards.

-Accredited Member – Status granted to an ACPE center authorizing it to conduct programs of CPE Level I/Level II and/or Supervisory CPE.
+Accredited Member – Status granted to an ACPE center authorizing it to conduct programs of CPE Level I/Level II and/or Certified Educator CPE.